-There are several such cases in Mangystau: Aktau municipal waste landfill, which was operated for years without a valid permit and bothered thousands of people with dust and fires, has been closed down.
-Illegal waste dump at Akshukur has been partly cleaned-up.
+There are several such cases in Mangystau.
+Aktau municipal waste landfill, which was operated for years without a valid permit and bothered thousands of people with dust and fires, has been closed down.
+An illegal waste dump at Akshukur has been partly cleaned-up.
 In Kuryk, a broken sewer that was flooding the local school yard has been repaired.
-The company Uralenergostroy, which was illegally dumping oil sludge in a steppe, was ordered by the court to pay 671 million tenge fine.
-Green oases Saura and Akmyshtau were equipped with waste containers and fenced to be protected from domestic animals (2).
+The company Uralenergostroy, which was illegally dumping oil sludge in a steppe, was ordered by the court to pay a 671 million tenge fine.
+Green oases Saura and Akmyshtau were equipped with waste containers and fenced in to be protected from domestic animals (2).

 The project also supported two large public interest campaigns in other regions.
-In Almaty, “Save Kok-Jailau” campaign activists succeeded to temporarily stop construction of a ski resort at the lands originally belonging to Ile-Alatau National Park, which is an important habitat of many rare species including snow leopard (3).
-In Pavlodar, capital of the region with the largest amount of the polluters emitted to the air from industry, the project to build a hazardous waste incinerator was cancelled after 100 thousand citizens raised their voice and signed a petition against it (4).
+In Almaty, “Save Kok-Jailau” campaign activists succeeded in temporarily stopping the construction of a ski resort on lands that originally belonged to Ile-Alatau National Park which is an important habitat of many rare species including snow leopard (3).
+In Pavlodar, the capital of the region with the largest quantity of the pollutants emitted into the air by industry, a project to build a hazardous waste incinerator was cancelled after 100 thousand citizens raised their voice and signed a petition against it (4).

 “The project connected civic organizations throughout Kazakhstan and enabled a transfer of knowledge.
-Although our mentality prefers sweeping the problems under the carpet, sustainable future is not viable without access to information, a broader involvement of the public in the decision-making process and open space for discussion of important issues.
-Another few steps forward have been made,” says Anna Andreichuk, policy expert from Ecomuseum Karaganda.
+Although our mentality prefers sweeping the problems under the carpet, a sustainable future is not viable without access to information, a broader involvement of the public in the decision-making process, and open space for the discussion of important issues.
+Another few steps forward have been made,” says Anna Andreichuk, a policy expert from Ecomuseum Karaganda.

 Two new information tools have been developed within the project: an on-line map of environmental hot spots and a database of the largest air polluters in Kazakhstan.
 Analyses of the impact of a polluted environment on people’s health have been elaborated using an example of camel milk and chicken eggs.
-Together with information publications, presentations from the workshops and practical advice for the citizens, they will be available in the long term at http://ecocitizens.kz.
+Along with informative publications, presentations from the workshops and practical advice for citizens will be available at http://ecocitizens.kz.

-Experts of the project participated at the working group of the Ministry of Energy and contributed to the legislative changes related to “Kazakhstan 2050 – Green Economy Strategy”.
+Experts from the project participated at the working group of the Ministry of Energy and contributed to the legislative changes related to “Kazakhstan 2050 – Green Economy Strategy.”
 Their main achievement is an improvement of the rules for holding public hearings on projects with a potential negative impact on the environment.

 Notes for editors: